UK Council for Psychotherapy

 How We Let Our Partner's Past Relationships, Sexual Past Affect Us We may also struggle to accept our partner having a sexual life before us, including all that this brings up for us, our fantasies (see also Continuously bringing up the past).
 Becoming jealous, or even angry, we may be curious, wanting to know every detail in a self-harming, almost masochistic or sadistic way (which can fuel paranoiac thoughts/beliefs), yet also not want to know.
 Hand on heart many of us may have had sexual experiences we haven't always been proud of and may not feel like disclosing everything.
 Yet some of us may feel excluded if our own partner has had a life with someone else before us.
 It is our partner's right to choose whether or not to share experiences - not our right.
 Insecure inside (often about our own sexual experiences), we may be jealous, envious of our partner's previous relationships, sexual history as if we have somehow been betrayed (that we somehow wanted to be the first), wanting to feel we are the "only" "best" or "special one".
 And despite our irrationality, we may unhelpfully compare ourselves.
 Holding expectations about our partner's sexual fidelity, we may on the surface, be casually curious about their past sex life, hanging on to our partner's every word, painfully wanting to know more, yet secretly inside become scared, anguished (often affecting our appetite - being eaten up by jealousy, affecting our sleep, solar plexus or experience other physical symptoms).
 This can be fuelled by a social network obsession.
 Preoccupied, we may subtly or intrusively interrogate our partner further trying to get them to disclose the details of their sexual past.
 Obsessed, we may try to find out the numbers, even sexual experiences, "positions" (see also Compartmentalising Sex, Cycle Of Sexual Dissatisfaction - Staying In Our Head Or Overly Focused On Sex, Lust, Climax, Orgasm, Speed, Outcomes, Performance, Techniques, Goals, Positions, Genitals, Stuck In Over-Familiar Roles).
 We may feel panicked (as thoughts, fantasies - often negative ones, circulate in our head), judgemental, angry or rageful (even hating them at times, as if they are the one who has caused our bad feelings).
 Consumed by jealousy, we may store up what they tell us for future ammunition in arguments.
 In their past (or even their future) we may also imagine them with someone else - visualising this, unhelpfully comparing ourselves as our esteem erodes, maybe imagining how we'd feel if we bumped into their ex-partner.
 Sometimes the root of our jealousy can go way back into childhood, especially if we had difficult attachment with our parents, or there was a preferred, favourite sibling, and therefore we can find attachment overwhelming now, especially when being close to someone in childhood resulted in pain, trauma.

 Our Partner's Past Relationships, Sexual Past, Envy & Jealousy In the relationship counselling we may want to explore why we bring up past relationships.
 Our feelings can become out of control.
 We may have a compelling need to know everything, push and pull on our partner to the extreme, digging and digging for further information, yet may end up digging ourself into a very dark hole, and this can be worked through in the jealousy therapy.
 Breaking the cycle of starting discussions which bring no relief can be important, so both of us in the couple don't feel so drained.
 We may not realise that there are questions that strengthen the relationship and questions that aren't going to help it.
 Our own anxieties about not knowing may be in play.
 No answer from our partner will never reassure us enough unless we come to term with their sexual history, which can be explored in the jealousy counselling.
 We may become possessive, controlling as if our partner belongs to us - they have to be ours, that no one else should share them - even from their past (they themselves may have trouble getting over their ex, which may compound our jealousy).
 We may be caught in a grip of jealousy, and this can seem like a curse, as if there is no way out.
 And when we feel afraid or threatened, we stop thinking rationally.
 Calming ourself, taking a reality check, can support us, so we don't get carried away with what can go wrong.
 Scared inside, we may have an unbearable fear of destroying what we have, as if we are self-sabotaging things, imagining and replaying old things over, even possible future scenarios, believing we have to end this relationship as the only means of escaping from our torment or even as a way of punishing them.
-Yet because we are committed to our partner and future with the sexual focus on each other now and acknowledging our current partner's decision to choose us doesn't mean we are entitled to access to their full sexual history as if they must share all their previous sexual encounters (see also Impact Of What We Say, The Words We Use).
+Yet because we are committed to our partner and future with the sexual focus on each other now and acknowledging our current partner's decision to choose us doesn't mean we are entitled to access to their full sexual history as if they must share all their previous sexual encounters (see also Impact Of Language, What We Say, The Words We Use).
 Rather than obsessing about the details of our partner's relationships, sexual past we may want to soothe ourself, anchor ourself, pay attention to prioritising in our relationship what matters, improving what we have now, to be explored, cherished, that our partner has chosen us now and get to know them better, focused on the present and move forward together, plan our future (see also Talking About, Sharing Our Sexual Feelings, Needs, Desires, Our Uncomfortable Areas With Our Partner).

 Envy & Jealousy In The Relationship Or Marriage